AdguardTeam/KnowledgeBase/docs/general/ad-filtering/create-own-filters.md

 :::note

-You may use a shorter name (alias) instead of using the full modifier name: `$strict3p`.
+You can use a shorter name (alias) instead of using the full modifier name: `$strict3p`.

 :::